 There are Rambus Root of Trust solutions tailored to address the specific security requirements and certification standards of nearly every application:

-- The RT-100 series of Root of Trust solutions are designed for use in power and space-constrained applications as in IoT devices.
-Featuring a state-machine architecture with dedicated secure memories, the RT-100 hardware Root of Trust cores provides a variety of cryptographic accelerators including AES, SHA-2 and ECC.
+- The RT-1xx series of Root of Trust solutions are designed for use in power and space-constrained applications as in IoT devices.
+Featuring a firmware-controlled architecture with dedicated secure memories, the RT-1xx hardware Root of Trust cores provide a variety of cryptographic accelerators including AES, SHA-2, RSA and ECC.
 There are versions which include SM2, SM3 and SM4 accelerators for the China market.

-- The RT-630 is a fully programmable hardware security core offering security-by-design for cloud, AI/ML as well as general purpose semiconductor applications.
+- The CryptoManager RT-6xx is a fully programmable, FIPS 140-3 compliant, hardware security core offering security-by-design for data center cloud, AI/ML, as well as general purpose semiconductor applications.
 It protects against a wide range of hardware and software attacks through state-of-the-art anti-tamper and security techniques.

-- The RT-640 and RT-645 are tailored for the automotive market offering ISO-26262 ASIL-B and ASIL-D implementations respectively.
-These support vehicle-to-vehicle and vehicle-to-infrastructure (V2X), advanced driver-assistance systems (ADAS) and infotainment uses.
+- The CryptoManager RT-7xx is tailored for the automotive market offering ISO 26262 and ISO 21434 compliant hardware security.
+It supports vehicle-to-vehicle and vehicle-to-infrastructure (V2X), advanced driver-assistance systems (ADAS) and infotainment uses.

 Explore more primers: